mayukataoka/Cloud-Tool-Comparison--SauceLabs-TestCloud-AmazonDeviceFarm/README.md

 - Easy command line executions.

 ## Amazon Device Farm Cons
-- Amazon as of As of 12/11/2016, Device Farm supports Appium version 1.4.16 (1.3.6 for iOS 6-7). https://docs.aws.amazon.com/devicefarm/latest/developerguide/test-types-ios-appium-java-junit.html
+- Amazon as of As of 12/11/2016, Device Farm only supports Appium version 1.4.16 (1.3.6 for iOS 6-7).
+This is very old.
+This means it does not support the XCUItests yet.  https://docs.aws.amazon.com/devicefarm/latest/developerguide/test-types-ios-appium-java-junit.html
 - Amazon requires your credit card info when creating an account even when dong a free trial.

 ## Amazon Device Farm Pros